Return to main Vanishing B.C. page Return to home page

 I think that the last time we went to Glen Echo was probably 1958 or 59 after a few years' hiatus.
 By then we had moved to Squamish and my father had a bought a car.
 Few of the Kamloops families went there by that time.
 I remember a coast family named Ward staying there.
 I don't think they had stayed there before.
 Like you, I still remember those endlessly hot summer days with great affection.
 I can still smell the damp, verdant air around the lake's perimetre.
 I can still feel the excitement of fishing in the row boat and peering down into the blackness of the water.

 In my adult years, I have been many times to Shuswap.
-What is most noticable is the commercialization and the people.
+What is most noticeable is the commercialization and the people.
 Neither were much evident in the 50s.
 And power boats were pretty scarce.
 There were a few small communities and a few resorts here and there.
 That was about it.
 I'm not sure you can find places like that any more.